-In 2015, then-Editor of the University Times Samuel Riggs’ staff insisted that he take a leave of absence from the newspaper after details of emails that the Central Societies Committee had provided on the condition that they not be referred to in an article then appeared in the print edition of the newspaper, breaking journalistic ethics by putting a source in danger.
-In a statement at the time, UT wrote: “Riggs has taken the decision following extensive consultation with the newspaper’s senior editorial team.”
+In 2015, the University Times’ staff insisted that the Editor take a leave of absence from the newspaper after details of emails that the Central Societies Committee had provided on the condition that they not be referred to in an article then appeared in the print edition of the newspaper, breaking journalistic ethics by putting a source in danger.
+In a statement at the time, UT wrote: “[the Editor] has taken the decision following extensive consultation with the newspaper’s senior editorial team.”

-Riggs made a mistake, and so he had to go.
-Removing him was the right decision; one that required courage on behalf of the staff, but sent the message that the paper’s ethics would always come first.
+The Editor made a mistake, and so they had to go.
+Removing them was the right decision; one that required courage on behalf of the staff, but sent the message that the paper’s ethics would always come first.

 But this discussion is not about The Knights of the Campanile.
 This is about the bugging of students by UT, which constitutes a gross breach of journalistic ethics and a threat to the safety and privacy of every student on campus.
 The only way to restore the credibility of UT and ensure this never happens again is for those responsible to resign.

 Although their intentions were undoubtedly good – a desire to reveal something about campus culture – UT have breached any code of journalistic ethics worth the name.
 In their ethical handbook, The New York Times, considered one of the most reputable news outlets in the world, states: “Staff members should disclose their identity to people they cover”; and later, “[staff] may not tap telephones, invade computer files or otherwise eavesdrop electronically on news sources”.
 If UT’s journalists had been working for The New York Times, they would have lost their jobs.